-Ireland's aggregated average price for making calls outside the EU/EEA (ROW) continues to be well below the EU/EEA average for Q2 2020 and Q3 2020.
+Ireland's aggregated average price for making calls outside the EU/EEA (ROW) continues to be well below the EU/EEA average for Q4 2020 and Q1 2021.

-Ireland's aggregated average price for receiving a call outside the EU/EEA (ROW) is well below the EU/EEA average to receive a call outside the EU/EEA (ROW) for Q2 2020 and Q3 2020.
+Ireland's aggregated average price for receiving a call outside the EU/EEA (ROW) is well below the EU/EEA average to receive a call outside the EU/EEA (ROW) for Q4 2020 and Q1 2021.

-Ireland's aggregated average wholesale price per call made remains below the cap of 3.2cents per minute and while it was significantly lower than the EU/EEA average, it increased above the EU/EEA average for Q2 2020 before reducing slightly to remain on par with the EU/EEA average for Q3 2020.
+Ireland's aggregated average wholesale price per call made remains below the cap of 3.2cents per minute and while it was significantly lower than the EU/EEA average, it remained slightly above the EU/EEA average for Q4 2020 Q1 2021.

 Ireland's aggregated average wholesale price per SMS has been decreasing over all the reported periods.
-However, while it is well below the 1 cent per SMS cap from 15 June 2017 it has increased for Q2 2020 and Q3 2020 and is slightly above the EU/EEA average.
+While it is well below the 1 cent per SMS cap from 15 June 2017 it is above the EU/EEA average for Q4 2020 before reducing to on par with the EU/EEA Average for Q1 2021.